 |---|---|---|---|

-On the engineering side, you should treat prompts and tool schemas as versioned artifacts.
-Rollouts should be staged (5% → 25% → 100%) with automatic rollback on spike thresholds.
-And do not let agents directly write to production systems without an intermediate layer that validates intent, enforces policy, and records an immutable log.
+On the engineering side, treat prompts, tool schemas, and policies as versioned artifacts with staged rollouts and clear rollback triggers.
+Do not let an agent write directly to production systems without an intermediate layer that validates intent, enforces policy, and stores an immutable run record.

 # Example: agent run envelope (stored + auditable)